A Chronicle of American Giving

 Carnegie Corporation of New York encourages you to share our content and permits partial or full reprints, but only with permission.
 Please read our guidelines.

-Public libraries, national parks, cultural institutions, elite universities and esteemed medical research facilities all stem from the donations of men and women who viewed their fortunes as a mandate to better society and further humanity.
-The impact of large scale donation is so vast that the individual American likely interacts with the fruits of philanthropic action on a daily basis without even realizing it.
+Public libraries, national parks, cultural institutions, elite universities, and esteemed medical research facilities all stem from the donations of men and women who viewed their fortunes as a mandate to better society and further humanity.
+The impact of a large-scale donation is so vast that the individual American likely interacts with the fruits of philanthropic action on a daily basis without even realizing it.

 Being that philanthropy is so deeply etched into the American way of life, it is somewhat remarkable that there has not yet been a comprehensive accounting of the nation’s major benefactors, largest charitable ventures, or esteemed foundations.

 The recently published Almanac of American Philanthropy, by Karl Zinsmeister, has undertaken that task, and sought to contextualize this rich history.
 Zinmeister, a former public policy researcher at the American Enterprise Institute and current vice president at Philanthropy Roundtable, aimed to create a definitive resource that would chronicle the broad landscape of American philanthropy.
 The Almanac covers everything from individual donors to large-scale foundations, as well as the development of philanthropy as a concept over time.
 It is replete with anecdotes, quotations, timelines, and rich details that bring the subject to light in new ways, causing the casual reader to rethink any previous one-dimensional views they may have initially brought to the subject.

 The Almanac will be distributed to libraries, donors, and major U.S. foundations across the country, and is for sale on Amazon for $25.
 However, in the spirit of giving, its content is also available free of charge on the Philanthropy Roundtable website.